EXTENDED BUSINESS HOURS

 3. Extras

 The final part of things to consider for your outdoor kitchen are the extras.
-These are the most fun parts in completing your outdoor kitchen, as you get to add your own personal touch to the final outcome.
-The extras may come secondary to the needs previously listed, but they’re still very important because when it comes to it, this outdoor kitchen is for you and how you want to elevate your home.
-Within the extra pieces to your outdoor kitchen, you can decide the lighting you want, the accent pieces, music capabilities, and much more.
-The most necessary part of this step in the process is to make it how you want it to look.
+These are the most fun parts in completing a kitchen in the outdoors, as you get to add your own personal touch to the final outcome.
+The extras may come secondary to the needs previously listed, but they’re still very important because when it comes to it, this outdoor cooking station is for you and how you want to elevate your home.
+Within the extra pieces to your outdoor cooking space, you can decide the lighting you want, the accent pieces, music capabilities, and much more.
+The most necessary part of this step in the process is to make it look how you want it to look.

 That concludes our list of need-to-knows for building your outdoor kitchen.
 Make sure to follow us on all of our socials for updates from The Range Hood Store!